Updated: Mar 30

 Glass Jars and Lids

-While our jars and lids are cleanable and reusable, we aren’t 100% sure if the amber jars are made with recycled glass or if our lids are made with recycled metal.
+While our jars and lids are cleanable and reusable, we aren’t 100% sure if they are made with recycled glass or if our lids are made with recycled metal/plastic.
 The reason?
 The supplier hasn’t displayed this information on their site.
 But the second we get it, we’ll pass it on to you and look at making changes as necessary.

 If you know of some recycled glass manufacturers that make candle jars or eco-friendly lid manufacturers, PLEASE reach out and let us know!